Frequently Asked Questions

-The UT Southwestern University Hospitals (St. Paul and Zale Lipshy) manage the compliance of this process separately from the UT Southwestern Ambulatory Services clinics.
-If you are a patient at either hospital, the admissions staff will ask that you sign a form which combines the NPP with the consent for admission.
-It is possible that you will be asked to sign a separate acknowledgment form if you are later seen at a UT Southwestern Ambulatory Services clinic.
-You may either sign the acknowledgment form again or you may simply inform them that you previously signed the form at another clinic.
-If you receive care at other clinics or hospitals that are not affiliated with UT Southwestern, expect that they will ask you to accept their Notice of Privacy Practices and sign their acknowledgment form.
+UT Southwestern University Hospitals (St. Paul and Zale Lipshy) manage the compliance of this process separately from UT Southwestern Ambulatory Services clinics.
+If you are a patient at either hospital, the admissions staff will ask that you sign a form that combines the NPP with the consent for admission.
+It is possible that you will be asked to sign a separate acknowledgment form if you are later seen at a clinic.

-What did you do with my medical information before HIPAA came along?
+What did you do with my medical information pre-HIPAA?

 UT Southwestern has always protected the privacy and confidentiality of your health care and has treated your health information accordingly.
 The new HIPAA law formalizes these privacy requirements, so that in addition to being a good practice, they are now spelled out as law.